Coding-Forge/azuremgmtdatafactory/README.md

 You can find the above instructions at the following [Microsoft Document location](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows)

 #### Notebook
-You will start by using the editgit.ipynb.
+You will start by using the `editgit.ipynb`.
 There are a few variables that you will need to adjust to control how the data will look for a branch and the properites it will update.
 The current example in the notebook edits the "copy" activity of an Azure Data Factory (ADF) pipeline.
 You can modify the activity and policies to update other pipelines.